-- As a trainee you might attend a day release course to gain Scottish Vocational Qualifications (SVQs) in electronic and electrical subjects at SCQF Levels 4 and 5.
+As a trainee you might attend a day release course to gain SVQs in electronic and electrical subjects at SCQF Levels 4 and 5.
 You could also do the SVQ in Providing Electronic Fire and Security Systems at SCQF Level 6.

 You may do short specialised courses run by private companies and manufacturers in particular products.

 If your company is approved by the Security Systems and Alarms Inspection Board (SSAIB) you may do short courses run by SSAIB.